-- All borrowing, investments and incidental financial arrangements (e.g. use of interest rate hedging financial instruments) will meet requirements of the Local Government Act 2002 and incorporate the Liability Management Policy and Investment Policy. - All projected borrowings will be approved by the Council as part its Annual Plan. - All legal documentation in respect to borrowing and financial instruments will be approved by Greater Wellington's solicitors. - Greater Wellington will not enter into any borrowings denominated in a foreign currency. - Greater Wellington will not transact with any Council Controlled Trading Organisation (CCTO) on terms more favourable than those which Greater Wellington would achieve without pledging rates revenue. - A resolution of Greater Wellington will not be required for hire purchase, credit or deferred purchase of goods if: - the period of indebtedness is less than 91 days (including rollovers); or - the goods or services are obtained in the ordinary course of operations on normal terms for amounts not exceeding in aggregate, an amount determined by resolution of Greater Wellington.
+- All borrowing, investments and incidental financial arrangements (e.g. use of interest rate hedging financial instruments) will meet requirements of the Local Government Act 2002 and incorporate the Liability Management Policy and Investment Policy. - All projected borrowings will be approved by the Council as part its Annual Plan. - All legal documentation in respect to borrowing and financial instruments will be approved by the Council's solicitors. - The Council will not enter into any borrowings denominated in a foreign currency. - The Council will not transact with any Council Controlled Trading Organisation (CCTO) on terms more favourable than those which the Council would achieve without pledging rates revenue. - A resolution of the Council will not be required for hire purchase, credit or deferred purchase of goods if: - the period of indebtedness is less than 91 days (including rollovers); or - the goods or services are obtained in the ordinary course of operations on normal terms for amounts not exceeding in aggregate, an amount determined by resolution of the Council.